eurodecision/pandas-cleaner/docs/source/contributing/development.rst

 ~~~~~~~~~~~~~~~~~~~~

 Pandas-cleaner depends on a few python packages, mainly pandas.
-The list of the dependencies needed for devlopment is provided in the requirements.txt file.
+The list of the dependencies needed for development is provided in the requirements.txt file.
 These dependencies can be easily installed using pip :

 .. code-block:: bash